Fit a DDM to Observed Data

 #> Aggregated data has been set to the model.

-#> Fitting the model to aggregated data across participants.
+#> Fitting the model once to the aggregated data.
 The returned object will of type 'fits_agg_dm'.

 #> Starting optimizer 'Nelder-Mead' with the following starting values: